industrial-edge/miscellaneous/tank application/README.md

 ### Overview

-This application is used within various use cases to demonstrate the industrial edge functionality and apps.
+This application is used within various use cases to demonstrate the Industrial Edge functionality and apps.
 It is based on a STEP 7 TIA project with corresponding HMI.
 The application simulates the filling process from a tank into bottles.
 The necessary simulation models for the tank and the bottles are embedded.

 ![Overview](graphics/overview.png)